-What surprised me most about dealing with my children’s misbehavior in the preschool years was not how difficult they were (they were actually pretty normal — and barring any medical or mental conditions, so are your children.) but instead how emotionally reactive I was to their misbehavior.
-While my first impulse was never to use physical punishment, I would often to raise my voice to show just how serious I was.
+What surprised me most about dealing with my children’s misbehavior in the preschool years wasn’t how much they misbehaved but how emotionally reactive I was to their misbehavior.
+While my first impulse wasn’t to use physical punishment, I’d easily to raise my voice to show just how serious I was.

-Your job as a parent is to discipline (read: teach) your child and not to heap on punishment to make them feel pain.
-Keeping your emotional reactivity to a minimum requires you to be emotionally mature, but will set a wonderful example for your children of how to handle difficult situations without dissolving to irrational behaviors and words.
+Your job as a parent is to discipline (read: teach) your child.
+Your job isn’t to heap on punishment to make your child feel pain.
+Keeping your emotional reactivity to a minimum requires you to be emotionally mature, but it will set a wonderful example for your children of how to handle tough situations with a calm head.

 Tell Your Children How You Feel

-Until you are able to master the last tip, try telling your children how you feel when they misbehave.
-You are responsible for your own feelings, so you have to word them in a way that doesn’t put blame on your child but instead shows them how their actions can affect others.
+Until you’re able to master the last tip try telling your children how you feel when they misbehave.
+You’re responsible for your own feelings, so you have to word them in a way that doesn’t put blame on your child.
+The goal is to help your children see how their actions affect others.

-For example, if your children fight with one another and won’t stop when asked nicely, let them know that when they fight you feel frustrated or annoyed.
-Do not say, “You make me frustrated when you fight!”
+For example, if your children fight with one another let them know that when they fight you feel frustrated or annoyed.
+Don’t say, “You make me frustrated when you fight!”
 Instead say, “I feel frustrated when you fight!”
 Take responsibility for your emotions, but explain to them how you feel.

-Did you know that when your child is engaging in non-dangerous misbehavior you don’t have to deal with it immediately.
-Let’s say your child is refusing to clean his room.
-If you are angered to the point of yelling at him, it’s okay to walk away.
-Let him know that you are angry and need a minute to cool off before continuing the discussion.
+Let’s say your child refuses to clean his room.
+If you’re angered to the point of yelling at him, it’s okay to walk away.
+Let him know you’re angry and need a minute to cool off before continuing the discussion.

 Let Your Children Help You